wodencafe/GarbageDisposal/README.md

 This will build the jar in:
 `./build/libs/GarbageDisposal.jar`

-You can then reference this jar yourself in your own projects.
+You can then reference this jar for your own projects.

 ## Built With